-UPDATES FROM THE BAHAMAS
+LATEST FROM THE BAHAMAS

 Due to the fact that there is a lot of debris and hazardous waste, no electricity and difficulty accessing clean water, food and supplies, these families may not be able to return to their home sites for a long time.
-The Government has also declared a number of affected areas as ‘no-build zones’ so they can keep focused on search and rescue and clearance.

 WHAT SHELTERBOX IS DOING

-Your donation today ensures that whenever and wherever disaster strikes, ShelterBox can be there to understand how best to support communities and, when required, provided the emergency shelter and aid items they need to self-recover.
+ShelterBox is currently providing aid in seven countries around the world.
+Donations to ShelterBox ensure that whenever and wherever disaster strikes, ShelterBox can be there to understand how best to support communities and, when required, provided the emergency shelter and aid items they need to self-recover.

 HOW DOES SHELTERBOX HELP HURRICANE-STRICKEN COMMUNITIES?